 It’s hard to be a ruthless mercenary when the man who owns your heart keeps risking his neck…

-“Try again in seven years,” Palahmed told him.
-As if Gawain has nothing better to do than mark the hours.
+“Try again in seven years,” Palahmed said.
+As if Gawain had nothing better to do than mark the hours.
 He has plenty of things to do, and waiting for any man—even one as tall, dark, and miserable as Palahmed—isn’t one of them.

 Not that he’s above showing the sell-sword what he’s missing.

 Six and a half years ago, Palahmed threw down the stupidest challenge of his life, and he’s regretted it every day since.
 He wasn’t wrong to do it; his history with younger men has been a disastrous journey, pierced through with guilt and shame.